Ponderix/PMS-engine/README.md

 If you wish to upload custom maps please take a look at the instruction in the [documentation](DOCUMENTATION.md).

+This repository and the corresponding website is only supposed to act as quick preview option for the engine.
+Therefore the styling and formatting of the website is minimal.
+The main focus of this project is on the loading sequences & interactivity of the maps.

 ## Naming Conventions
 Maps in [assets/maps](assets/maps) should be named `[Country]_[type-(YEAR)]_(HYP)`.
 E.g `Germany_Wahlkreise-2021` for a real life map or `Adoria_NationalAssembly_HYP` for a hypothetical map, all fictional countries count as hypothetical.
 The `[type]` must be written as one word, even if the proper name is two seperate words e.g `RegionalParliament`.